English

 Theory and practice of composing as it applies to teaching English in the junior and senior high schools; historical context, contemporary theory, and current pedagogy in the field of composition studies.

-Prerequisites: Senior standing in teacher certification program or permission of instructor.
+Prerequisites: Senior standing in teacher certification program.

 ENGL 492 Seminar in Writing3 Credits